-1 green or black tea bag (it can be decaffeinated)
+1 green or black tea bag or 1 tsp loose leaf tea (it can be decaffeinated)

-Boil 2 cups of water and make a sweet tea with the tea bags and sugar (steep and stir until the sugar is dissolved.)
+Boil 1 cup of water.
+In a quart-sized jar, make a sweet tea with boiling water, tea, and sugar.
+Steep the tea and stir until the sugar is dissolved.

-Add the remaining 2 cups of water to cool the tea down to room temperature.
+Stir in the remaining 2 cups of water to the jar to cool the tea down to room temperature.

-Cover the jar with a tea towel and use a rubber band to keep it in place.
+Cover the jar with a piece of cloth, paper towel, or coffee filter.
+Use a rubber band or a jar ring to keep the cover in place.

-Leave the jar to ferment in a warm location for 3-10 days.
-The exact time will depend on the room temperature.
+Leave the jar to ferment in a warm location for 3-7 days.
+The exact timing will depend on the room temperature.

 To determine if the kombucha is finished, pour off a little of the liquid to taste it.
 It is finished when it has reached the desired level of sourness.
-(It starts really sweet and becomes sour over time.)
+It starts sweet and becomes sour over time.

-Strain the liquid into a plastic pop bottle or a swing-top beer bottle for the second ferment.
-Reserving a 1/2 cup of brewed kombucha for next batch.
-At this point the kombucha can be flavoured.
-See notes for more details about flavouring kombucha.
+When you like the flavor, strain the liquid into a plastic pop bottle or a swing-top beer bottle for the second ferment.
+Reserve a 1/2 cup of brewed kombucha for the next batch.

-Allow to ferment for a further 1-5 days, until it is carbonated.
+Keep the bottled kombucha caped and allow it to ferment for a further 1-5 days until it has carbonated.

 Refrigerate to stop the fermentation and enjoy within 2-3 weeks.